-Geosyntec Consultants independently executed each simulation (Figure 12, Figure 13, Figure 14, and Figure 15).
+Geosyntec Consultants independently executed a simulation of water-surface elevation in Lake Prevatt, from 2006 to 2020 (Figure 13, Figure 14, Figure 15, and Figure 16).
 Our execution of these simulations did not result in model continuity warnings, convergence warnings, continuity errors, convergence errors, or other errors.
-Simulated volumes are reasonable.
 Each simulation ran to completion.
 Simulated water-surface elevations were stable.

-Figure 12.
-Simulated water-surface elevation in the south lobe of Lake Prevatt (pink polyline) and in the north lobe of Lake Prevatt (green polyline), in feet above NAVD88, from 2006 to 2020; in which the plotted time series are from a simulation described by Sarker and others (2023), executed and plotted by Geosyntec Consultants.

 Figure 13.
+Simulated water-surface elevation in the south lobe of Lake Prevatt (pink polyline) and in the north lobe of Lake Prevatt (green polyline), in feet above the North American Vertical Datum of 1988, from 2006 to 2020; in which the plotted time series are from a simulation described by Sarker and others (2023), executed and plotted by Geosyntec Consultants.

-Simulated daily flow rate from the Lake Prevatt south lobe to the north lobe (pink polyline, upper panel), from the Lake Prevatt north lobe to Carpenter Creek (green polyline, upper panel), from the Lake Prevatt south lobe to the subsurface (pink polyline, central panel), from the Lake Prevatt north lobe to the subsurface (green polyline, central panel), and from the Lake Prevatt north lobe to the south lobe (pink panel, lower panel), all in cubic feet per second, from 2006 to 2020; in which the plotted time series are from a simulation described by Sarker and others (2023), executed and plotted by Geosyntec Consultants.
+Figure 14.
+Simulated, average daily flow rate from the Lake Prevatt south lobe to the north lobe (pink polyline, upper panel), from the Lake Prevatt north lobe to Carpenter Branch (green polyline, upper panel), from the Lake Prevatt south lobe to the subsurface (pink polyline, central panel), from the Lake Prevatt north lobe to the subsurface (green polyline, central panel), and from the Lake Prevatt north lobe to the south lobe (pink panel, lower panel), all in cubic feet per second (cfs), from 2006 to 2020; in which the plotted time series are from a simulation described by Sarker and others (2023), executed and plotted by Geosyntec Consultants.